-Most people think that by creating a will, either with an attorney or through some online form ordered from a late-night TV commercial, that they have successfully avoided probate.
+The Lady Bird Deed is a very useful estate planning tool that every property owner in Michigan should know about.
+Many people believe that creating a will, either with an attorney or through some online form ordered from a late-night TV commercial, that they have successfully avoided probate.
 This could not be any further from the truth and what you don’t know will cost your family members and loved ones a great deal of time and money.

 One solution to the probate dilemma is to add other people to the deed.
 However, this resolution is fraught with catastrophic problems, including possible uncapping, unintended divesting, and hindering a person’s ability to sell, mortgage or lease their own property.
-This is especially problematic for younger couples, like myself, who own their first home.
+This is especially problematic for younger couples who own their first home.

 So, what can be done to avoid probate, guarantee the property passes after your death, but not hinder your ownership rights while you are still alive?
 Three words, Lady Bird Deed.